software-mansion-labs/EIP712-cairo-article/article.md

     let (w2, prefix) = add_prefix(data_hash.high, prefix);
     let (w3, overflow) = add_prefix(data_hash.low, prefix);
 ```
-We're again operating on 128 bit values so we need to shift everything to fit our prefix
+We're again operating on 128 bit values, so we need to shift everything to fit our prefix.
 ```cairo
 // value has to be a 16 byte word
 // prefix length = PREFIX_BITS